desaintmartin/hlsprovider/README.md

 * buffer progress report
 * error resilience
 	* retry mechanism in case of I/O Errors
-	* fallback parsing mechanism in case of badly segmented TS streams
+	* recovery mechanism in case of badly segmented TS streams
+* AES-128 decryption
+	* the algorithm has been optimized and should allow smooth playback on low-end devices
-* AES-128 decryption (progressive decryption performed in parallel of segment download)
+	* decryption is performed progressively during fragment download.

 the following M3U8 tags are supported: